GlacierProtocol/glacierprotocol.github.io/_docs/protocol-vulnerabilities/attack-surface.md

 * Two paper keys are stolen by an attacker
 * All (or all but one) paper keys are lost or destroyed
 * An attacker with physical line-of-sight to the laptop takes a photo of the screen while sensitive data is displayed
-* Malware on the quarantined machines writes sensitive data to persistent media (USB or laptop hard drive) AND the hardware is physically stolen afterward
+* Malware on the quarantined machines writes sensitive data to persistent media (USB drive or laptop hard drive) AND the hardware is physically stolen afterward

 ### Glacier protocol failures